Residents are reminded to play safe around water this summer

 When summer weather arrives, many Winnipeggers take advantage of the heat by taking a dip in a pool, while others seek out activities on Winnipeg’s many waterways, such as boating, kayaking, or canoeing.

-It’s important that however you choose to beat the heat; you do so safely and responsibly.
+However you beat the heat, it's important to do so safely and responsibly.
 Each year, the Winnipeg Fire Paramedic Service (WFPS) responds to approximately 150 water rescue calls.
 Not surprisingly, the summer months are the busiest for these types of calls.
+Newcomers to Canada are particularly at risk, as they may be unfamiliar with the hazards water can present and the steps needed to stay safe.

 Adults and caregivers should always be within arm’s reach of young children when near or in the water.
 Unattended children under the age of five have a higher risk of drowning because they are quick, curious and are the least capable of self-rescue of any age group.

-Wilkinson added that another common factor in many of the calls WFPS attends to is impairment.
-He said residents should never operate a boat while impaired by alcohol, cannabis, or any other substances.
-In fact, he recommends all residents avoid engaging in activities on or near the water while impaired.
+Another common factor in many of the calls WFPS attends to is impairment.
+Residents should never operate a boat while impaired by alcohol, cannabis, or any other substances.
+In fact, the WFPS recommends all residents avoid engaging in activities on or near the water while impaired as misadventure on our waterways by residents under the influence is always preventable.

-Not only is boating while impaired dangerous, it’s also illegal and can result in arrest and criminal charges said Patrol Sergeant Ryan Fuerst, Winnipeg Police Service River Patrol Supervisor.
+Not only is boating while impaired dangerous, it’s also illegal and can result in arrest and criminal charges.

-He added that the WPS River Patrol will be on the waterways and riverbanks to keep residents safe and respond to river-related calls.
+The Winnipeg Police Service's River Patrol will be on the waterways and riverbanks to keep residents safe and respond to river-related calls.
+It serves both an enforcement and education role.
+If you have any questions, always feel free to ask the members.

-You can learn lifesaving skills by taking one of our aquatic leadership training courses.
-They are available throughout the year, with the schedule and registration available through leisureONLINE.
+You can learn important swimming and lifesaving skills by taking one of our Leisure Guide swimming lessons or aquatic leadership training courses.
+You can find current course offerings and registration information through leisureONLINE.

 Originally posted on June 10, 2020